-Are you guilty of not knowing the difference between programmatic and real-time bidding (RTB)?
+Are you guilty of not knowing the difference between programmatic and RTB (real-time bidding)?
 Well, you’re not alone.

 Even though programmatic and real-time bidding may look identical to you, they are quite different.
 In this article, we’ll take a look at the key features of programmatic and RTB so that you can draw a line between these (admittedly) perplexing terms.

-By definition, programmatic is defined as something that’s automatic and executes as per a program, set of rules, or agenda.
-In terms of online marketing, programmatic ad buying is just a way to purchase media through machine technology to improve and optimise media purchasing.
+By definition, programmatic advertising is defined as something that’s automatic and executes as per a program, set of rules, or agenda.
+In terms of online marketing, programmatic ad buying is just a way to purchase media through machine technology to improve and optimize media purchasing.